jacobpalm/costa/develop/index.md

 Several useful constants are declared in the library, and can be used in your program.
 Most of these are related to objects, events or other specific areas, and will be covered in respective sections later on.

-There are a couple of *Boolean constants* defined, which can be used to emulate the BOOLEAN datatype (true/false) that VBDOS lacks.
+There are a couple of boolean constants defined, which can be used to emulate the BOOLEAN datatype (true/false) that VBDOS lacks.
 All library functions that return a true/false value uses these.

 They are declared as follows: